nestybox/sysbox/docs/design.md

 ## System container /var/lib/docker mount

-Sysboxd automatically creates and bind-mounts a host volume inside the system container's `/var/lib/docker` directory.
+Sysbox automatically creates and bind-mounts a host volume inside the system container's `/var/lib/docker` directory.

 This functionality is needed in order to:

-* Remove the need to place sysboxd system container images in a filesystem that supports Docker-in-Docker (e.g., btrfs).
+* Remove the need to place sysbox system container images in a filesystem that supports Docker-in-Docker (e.g., btrfs).

 * Allow Docker-in-Docker when the outer Docker system container is